caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 The `? :` operator is the only ternery C# operator, and is also conditional and right-associative.
 Given an expression of the form `test ? x : y`, the `test` expression is first evaluated.
 If it is true, `x` is evaluated and becomes the value of the expression; if false, `y` is evaluated and becomes the value of the expression.

 Aside from the lambda-definition operator `=>` ("fat arrow"), which is described in a later section, all of the operators in the lowest-precedence rung of the table are assignment operators of one type or another.
 Aside from the straightforward assignment operator `=`, each is an assignment form of a binary operator which also assigns the value of the expression to the left-hand operand.
 For example, to take the best-known operator in this family, `x += y` is equivalent to `x = x + y` aside from the fact that `x` is only evaluated once.
-There is a rich set of other assignment operators in the family, though; the `??=` operator, the newest, is only available in C# 8 so at the time of writing is only available in preview.
+There is a rich set of other assignment operators in the family, though; the `??=` operator, the newest, was introduced in C# 8.

 Most operators can be overloaded to handle user-defined types where appropriate.
 This is done by defining a static, public "operator method" within the operand type (or one of the operand types, if they differ).
 The name of the method is the symbol of the operator, and the declaration includes the `operator` keyword after the return type.
 For example, if you wanted to define the equality operator for an `Egg` class it might look something like this: